tokio-rs/prost/README.md

 `prost-build` library.
 See the [`prost-build` documentation](prost-build) for more details and examples.

+See the [snazzy repository](https://github.com/danburkert/snazzy) for a simple start-to-finish example.

 ## Generated Code

 `prost` generates Rust code from source `.proto` files using the `proto2` or